Duplicates Analysis

 EViews offers provides easy-to-use tools for analyzing your series or group data to identify duplicate observations.
 Specialized tools make it easy you to work with and edit groups of repeated observations.
 A newly developed interactive display let you jump from looking at observations in a single duplicate group to the observation in workfile context, and vice versa.
 Thus, clicking on a duplicate in the spreadsheet view will jump to show all of the observations that share that duplicate.
 Similarly, clicking on an observation in the shared individual duplicates view will jump to the corresponding observation in the full spreadsheet.

-To display the new duplicates view, click on View/Duplicate Observations from the main menu of either a series or a group object.
+To display the new duplicates view, click on from the main menu of either a series or a group object.
 EViews will display the duplicates summary associated with your data in the current workfile sample:

 Here we see the summary associated with the series GPA.
 The summary shows that there are 26 unique observations, and 3 sets of non-unique observations, each set comprised of a pair of observations for 6 total obs.
 Also displayed are the percentages in each category.